matthewjberger/wgpu-example/README.md

 that uses [wgpu](https://wgpu.rs/) to render a spinning triangle, supporting both webgl and webgpu [wasm](https://webassembly.org/) as well as native.

-> If you're looking to use vulkan directly, check out this [rust + vulkan example](https://github.com/matthewjberger/vulkan-example)
+> If you're looking to use vulkan directly instead, check out this [rust + vulkan example](https://github.com/matthewjberger/vulkan-example)

 ## Quickstart